BrightShadow/orgchart.svg/README.md

 Modern typescript organisational chart in pure SVG.

 ## Demo
+You can check the [working DEMO example](http://13.80.66.33/orgchart.svg/ "Working demo example") or try to build it yourself using the steps below:

 1. Download the whole repo
 2. Install required packages and toolset
 	* install node packages first